BIFMA HCF 8.1

 - Number of samples: 1 per cleaner

 - Acceptance criteria: The surface should not present any signs of cracking, peeling, bubbling.
 A slight change in color or surface finish is acceptable.
+A moderate change in gloss is acceptable.

 8 – Resistance of Furniture to Steam Exposure